 9.16.2 User Fees

 (1) The ERCOT Board approves user fees for products and services provided by ERCOT to a Market Participant or other Entity.
 Such user fees are approved in accordance with the ERCOT Board Policies and Procedures.
-User fees may include, but are not limited to, application fees, private Wide Area Network (WAN) costs, interconnection study fees and map sale fees.
+User fees may include, but are not limited to, application fees, private Wide Area Network (WAN) costs, and interconnection study fees.

 (2) ERCOT shall post user fees approved by the ERCOT Board in the ERCOT Fee Schedule on the ERCOT website.
 ERCOT shall post the ERCOT Fee Schedule and effective date on the ERCOT website within two Business Days of change.